mk-fg/fgtk/README.rst

 Converts yaml/json files to a flat "key: value" lines.

-Nested keys are flattened to a dot-separated "key1.key2.key3" keys, replacing dots, spaces and colons there, to avoid confusing nesting separators with the keys themselves.
+Nested keys are flattened to a dot-separated "level1.level2.level3" keys, replacing dots, spaces and colons there, to avoid confusing level separators with the keys themselves.

-Values are also processed to always be one-liners, handling empty lists/dicts and such in a readable manner too.
+Values are also processed to always be one-liners, handling long values and empty lists/dicts and such in a readable manner too.

-Output is intended for human reader, to easily see value nesting and such, and is definitely can't be converted back to yaml or any kind of data safely.
+Output is intended for a human reader, to easily see value paths and such, and definitely can't be converted back to yaml or any kind of data safely.

 hz
 ''